underwindfall/Android_MVP_Sport/README.md

  * Prototype interface of LogIn and SignUp
 * 2016/11/15
  * Prototype interface of HomeActiviy and correct for the usage of ViewPager, This time I use buttonPen for showing a PopWindow
+* 2016/11/20
+ * Prototype interface of NewsFragment and NewsDetailActivity